 The City of Afton requires half the setback that Lake Elmo does.
-Afton requires a setback of 100 ft. from property lines for buildings over 1,500 sqft.
+Afton requires a setback of 105 ft. from the center line of a local roadway and 150 ft. for a State/County highway.
+For buildings over 1,500 sq. ft, a 100 ft. setback is required from the rear lot line.
 It also allows for a 50 ft. setback for non-agricultural buildings (homes).
 Without doing a comprehensive look at Afton's code it seems as though the Ag. building definition is not necessarily relevant when it comes to setbacks since the setback is determined on the size and not the type.
 Especially since the setbacks are the same in table 12-131 as 12-187 N.1.